When Estrangement Feels Like Grief

 What Can Help

-Create personal rituals.
 Light a candle on their birthday.
 Visit a place that holds meaning.
 Write in a journal dedicated to your feelings about the relationship.
-These small acts honour what's been lost.
+These small acts honour what's been lost and give your grief somewhere to go.

-Seek safe witnessing.
 Share your story with someone who won't minimise your pain or rush to offer solutions.
 Sometimes healing begins simply with being heard.
+A therapist, a trusted friend, or a support group for people navigating estrangement can provide the validation and understanding you need.

-Practice grounding.
 When emotions feel overwhelming, use breathwork, time in nature, gentle movement.
-These help when your body is in distress.
+These help regulate your nervous system when your body is in distress.

-Be kind to yourself.
 Estrangement is rarely simple.
 The courage it takes to set necessary boundaries or survive prolonged silence is immense.
-Treat yourself with the same kindness you'd offer a dear friend.
+Treat yourself with the same kindness you'd offer a dear friend navigating this pain.

 Finding Your Way Through